sailfish009/openstructure/modules/seq/base/doc/seq.rst

     :rtype: :class:`int`

-  .. method:: AddColumn(col)
+  .. method:: AddColumn(col, olc='X')

     Appends column in the internal column list.

-    :param col:  Column to add
+    :param col: Column to add to :attr:`columns`
     :type col:  :class:`ProfileColumn`
+    :param olc: One letter code to add to :attr:`sequence`
+    :type col:  :class:`str`

-  .. method:: Extract(from,to)
+  .. method:: Extract(from, to)

     :param from:  Col Idx to start from
     :param to:  End Idx, not included in sub-ProfileHandle